fvilarinho/mariadb/README.md

 Installation
 ============

-To use this image, just put the line below in your Dockerfile.
+Just put the line below in your Dockerfile.

+`FROM ghcr.io/concepting-com-br/mariadb:1.0.0` - To use the last stable version.

-`FROM ghcr.io/concepting-com-br/mariadb:latest`
+`FROM ghcr.io/concepting-com-br/mariadb:latest` - To use the development version.

 License